Choose the district before the hotel brand

 The goal is not to overbook the weekend.
 The goal is to avoid the one missed reservation that turns the whole night into salvage mode.

-Use the dinner anchor on the night when you most care about the city feeling memorable.
+Put that main dinner on the night when you most care about the city feeling memorable.

 Leave one other meal loose so the trip can absorb weather, train timing, or energy changes.

-If you already know the district, book inside that lane instead of creating a cross-city dinner detour.
+If you already know the district, book inside that area instead of creating a cross-city dinner detour.

 The city is compact enough that a few institutional or event-heavy weekends can move inventory quickly.